wberg08/jsaveload-s3/README.md

 The application uses a top-level directory in your S3 bucket named `save`.

-Private files can be kept in a directory with a name that looks like a UUID, e.g. `save/aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee`.
+Private files can be kept in a directory with a name that starts with a UUID, e.g. `save/aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee-private`.
 These will be omitted from the top-level directory listing, but are otherwise unsecured.

 ## API